 By 1993, premiums for individual and group annuities were almost equal.
-This reflects both the decline in the growth of defined benefit pension and the rapid expansion of individual annuity products.
-By comparison, life insurance premiums were \$38.7 billion in 1951, more than seven times greater than the annuity premiums.
-In 2013, life insurance payments totaled \$126.12 billion.
+This reflects both the decline in the growth of defined benefit pension and the rapid expansion of individual annuity products, particularly variable annuities.
+By comparison, life insurance premiums were \$38.7 billion in 1951, more seven times greater than annuity premiums.
 Statistics such as those reported in Table 3-2 may actually understate the significance of annuity contracts.
 Virtually all permanent life insurance contracts other then term life accumulate cash value.
 This accumulated value can be used to purchase an annuity.
 Such policies are classified as life insurance policies, but they can also be viewed as partly annuity products.
 Provisions regarding withdrawals and annuity conversions are almost always specified in the life insurance policy at the time of purchase.
-Table 3-3 shows the changes in distribution channels for annuities, the years 2010 and 2014.